 - Win – The bet we have not covered offers the highest return but the biggest variance and most risk.

-All things being equal, all of these bets should in theory deliver equal results in the long term due to the bookies’ overround, or profit margin.
-Placing only win bets will see the biggest ups and downs and if your luck is in you may have the occasional really profitable day.
+All things being equal, all of these bets should in theory deliver equal results in the long term due to the bookies’ overround.
+Placing only win bets will see the biggest ups and downs and if your luck is in you may have the occasional successful day.
 On the other hand, you may experience whole days at the races, for example, with no winners at all, or even losing streaks that are much lengthier.

 Each Way or Place Strategy